Betibeglogene autotemcel: History

 In early clinical trials several participants with beta thalassemia, who usually require frequent blood transfusions to treat their disease, were able to forgo blood transfusions for extended periods of time.
 In 2018, results from phase 1-2 trials suggested that of 22 participants receiving Lentiglobin gene therapy, 15 were able to stop or reduce regular blood transfusions.

 In February 2021, a clinical trial of betibeglogene autotemcel in sickle cell anemia was suspended following an unexpected instance of acute myeloid leukemia.
 The HGB-206 Phase 1/2 study is expected to conclude in March 2023.

-It was designated an orphan drug by the European Medicines Agency (EMA) and by the U.S. Food and Drug Administration (FDA) in 2013.
+It was designated an orphan drug by the European Medicines Agency (EMA) and by the US Food and Drug Administration (FDA) in 2013.
 The Food and Drug Administration has also declared betibeglogene autotemcel a Regenerative Medicine Advanced Therapy.

 The safety and effectiveness of betibeglogene autotemcel were established in two multicenter clinical studies that included adult and pediatric participants with beta-thalassemia requiring regular transfusions.
 Effectiveness was established based on achievement of transfusion independence, which is attained when the participant maintains a predetermined level of hemoglobin without needing any red blood cell transfusions for at least 12 months.
 Of 41 participants receiving betibeglogene autotemcel, 89% achieved transfusion independence.